My Quiet Kitchen

 2. Add other dry ingredients, and pulse to combine.
 Transfer dry ingredients to a bowl.

-Two-photo collage showing blending wet ingredients and batter in food processor.
+Two-photo collage showing how to blend the wet ingredients and brownie batter in food processor.

 1. Process wet ingredients until smooth.